Izhar Ashdot: Solo career

-In 2016 and 2017 Izhar released three new singles:
+In 2016 and 2017 Izhar released three new singles, "At Vehageshem (You and the Rain)", "Kfar Zarfati (A French Village)", and "Ze Lo Hazman (It's not the Time)".

 In July 2018, Izhar released his 6th studio album, Kach Holech Ha'Rooach (So Goes the Wind), co-produced with Moshe Levi.

 The album included six songs co-written with Yali Sobol and six instrumental tracks which Izhar composed and performed with a Eurorack Modular synthesizer rig.